shsagir/play-area-sync/docs/git.md

 ## Install Git

 To use Git, you need to have it installed on your local machine.
 You might already have Git: open a terminal window and type `git --version`.

-### Git on Mac Os & Linux

-Good news: you most likely already have it installed.
+Good news for macOS and Linux users: you most likely already have it installed.

 ### Git on Windows

-Good news: you can work it out.
+You can work it out.
 The primary problem you have to solve is: which Git distribution are you going to use.
 There are multiple of those floating around, we recommend to download and install Git from the **[official Git website](https://git-scm.com/downloads)**.
 This one comes with the "Git Bash".

 * [Stack Overflow: Difference between Gits for Windows](http://stackoverflow.com/questions/22310007/differences-between-git-scm-msysgit-git-for-windows)
 * [Beanstalk Git Windows install guides with SSH key setup](http://guides.beanstalkapp.com/version-control/git-on-windows.html#installing-Git)